Business Continuity and Cyber Resilience are Not the Same

 At the same time, security alerts highlight credential abuse and lateral movement.
 Restore too quickly, and you may reintroduce compromised systems into production.

 This is where business continuity and cyber resilience intersect—and where leadership must exercise discipline.
 Restore operations but validate integrity first.
 Segment affected systems.
 Confirm clean backups.
 Rotate credentials.
 Patch vulnerabilities.
 Conduct a post-mortem and identify ways to prevent recurrence.
+Building this discipline into your architecture from the start—by implementing Zero Trust architecture to reduce attack surface—makes each of these steps faster, safer, and more repeatable.

 Simply put, resilience demands coordination instead of silos.
 It also requires the right skillset, knowledge, and practices.
+For CISOs, that means assessing your Zero Trust maturity to understand where architectural gaps undermine both continuity and resilience.

 The Talent Gap Is Growing—Fast